CodingItWrong/reactnativetesting.io/docs/unit/setup.md

 ## Smoke Test

-To confirm Jest is working, create a `__tests__` folder if it doesn't already exist.
-If it does exist, delete any existing files in it.
-Then create a `__tests__/smoke.spec.js` file.
+To confirm Jest is working, we'll create a smoke test.

+First, if a `__tests__` folder exists, delete it--instead, we'll store our tests alongside our components.

+Next, create a `smoke.spec.js` file at the root of the project.
 Add the following contents:

 ```javascript
 describe('truth', () => {